aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `TOOLS.md`: environment specific keys and config

 The entire point of OpenClaw is based on the `HEARTBEAT.md`, where tasks are run in a loop every 15 min or so.

+### Agents

+Agents are a way of saving a particular openclaw profile so you can quickly open a Copilot, OpenAI, Claude, or local agent with specific settings.

+- `openclaw agents add <agent-name>`: adds an agent
+- `openclaw agents delete <agent-name>`: deletes an agent by its name
+- `openclaw agents list`: lists all agents.

 ### Launching models